adjanni/adjanni/README.md

 ## Greetings from Norway, I am Axel 👋

 I am a **signal processing geophysicist** with expertise in **Machine Learning**.
 My aim is to use my current skill and gain competencies to impact medical imaging, diagnostic and therapeutic medicine, and speech recognition.
-My 8-years old cannot create constructive words and pronounce
+My 8-years old cannot create constructive words and pronounce speeches as fluent as kids of his age.
+This is another source of motivation to invest my time and to utilise ML or DL to help him and other children of his kind.

 ### My Interest :sparkles:
 My interest in medical imaging led me to enrolled to the **[Computer Vision Expert Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891)**.
 I am currently working, part-time, on the development of a mathematical formula to improve the estimation of the Non Propagation Delay in ultrasound medical imaging.